The Real Housewives of Beverly Hills season 7

 The seventh season of The Real Housewives of Beverly Hills, an American reality television series, aired on Bravo from December 6, 2016 to April 25, 2017, and is primarily filmed in Beverly Hills, California.

 The season focuses on the personal and professional lives of Kyle Richards, Lisa Vanderpump, Eileen Davidson, Lisa Rinna, Erika Girardi and Dorit Kemsley.
 The season consists of 21 episodes.

-This was the final season for Davidson.
+This season marked the final regular appearance of Eileen Davidson.

 The season's executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.

 Production and crew

 The Real Housewives of Beverly Hills was renewed for a seventh season in April 2016.
 In August 2016, it was revealed that filming for the seventh season had begun with the announcement of a returning housewife.
 On November 1, 2016, the trailer, premiere date and full cast were officially revealed.

 The season will premiere on December 6, 2016.

 Alex Baskin, Chris Cullen, Douglas Ross, Greg Stewart, Toni Gallagher, Dave Rupel and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.